roshandathathri/roshandathathri.github.io/_pages/about.md

 with an emphasis on optimizing compilers and runtime systems for *distributed* and *heterogeneous* architectures.
-My current focus is on building efficient and secure AI systems.
-In recent work,
+My current focus is on building efficient systems for AI.
+In the past,
 I have built programming languages, compilers, and runtime systems for **distributed, heterogeneous graph processing** and **privacy-preserving neural network inferencing**.